-You and the other parent may be able to agree about how much care each of you provides.
-For example, you may both tell us that one of you has the children for 56 nights a year and the other has them for the rest of the time.
+You and the other parent may be able to agree how much care you each provide.
+For example, you may both tell us one of you has the children for 56 nights a year and the other has them for the rest of the time.

 If you can’t agree, we’ll work it out for you.

 We may ask for proof such as:

 - a diary or calendar showing when you care for the children

 - a court order or parenting plan, with evidence that you’re doing what it says

 - documents that show the children are in day care, school or other regular activities